 Specifically identified locations may require additional precautions.
-Permit attachments may specify locations that require certified flagging to be conducted.
+Permits may specify locations that require certified flagging to be conducted.
 The flagging shall be conducted in accordance with the standards in the Manual on Uniform Traffic Control Devices as adopted in OAR 734-020-0005.
+In accordance with OAR 734-070-0060, Pilot Vehicle operators certified in traffic control may direct traffic when the variance permit authorizes a rolling stop option in lieu of certified flagging.
+The rolling stop method shall be conducted with three pilot vehicles that are certified and trained to perform the rolling stop method.

-For Unladen Heavy Haul Combinations with jeep and/or boosters operating under Annual Permit, if overall length exceeds 95 feet on purple routes on Route Map 2 a front pilot is required even if the trailer does not exceed legal width.
+For Unladen Heavy Haul Combinations with jeep and/or boosters operating under Annual Permit, if overall length exceeds 95 feet on purple routes on Route Map 2 a front pilot is required even if the hauling equipment does not exceed legal width.